- About Mobius

 What is mentoring?

 To learn more about the different types of mentoring opportunities that are available in Vermont, please visit our Types of Mentoring Programs page.
-We also encourage you to watch Sam and Ricky’s mentoring story.
+We also encourage you to watch Sam and Ricky’s story from our Becoming a Mentor page.

 Research consistently supports the position that all young people need and benefit from responsible, caring adults in their lives.
-Although positive, sustained relationships with parents represent a critical resource for children, other adults can provide additional support to aid a young person’s development.
-Having a mentor can enhance a child’s learning skills and help build self-esteem and self-control.
+Although positive, sustained relationships with parents represent a critical resource for youth, other adults can provide additional support to aid a young person’s development.
+Having a mentor can enhance a youth’s learning skills and help build self-esteem and self-control.
 Youth with mentors are less likely to engage in risky behavior with drugs and alcohol, and are more likely to become productive members of society.
 Mentoring is a proven strategy for positive youth development.
+For more information, we encourage you to visit our Benefits of Mentoring page.

 Mentors often say that they get more out of their mentoring experience than their mentees do.
 They perceive the experience of being identified as a mentor and the process of mentoring in highly positive terms.
 Mentoring allows them to make sense of their own past experiences and current challenges, gain insight into the day-to-day lives of youth, and develop positive, more reciprocal relationships with youth in their community.